Weather experts: Lack of planning caused cold catastrophe

 The weather service started talking about the freeze about two weeks ahead of time and gave “the most accurate forecast we can do along with consistent messaging,” said John Murphy, the agency’s chief operating officer.
 “The magnitude and severity of the event is one that some people weren’t fully prepared for.”

-Texas A&M University meteorology professor Don Corlee said forecasting private and public was “probably the best I have seen in my meteorological career.”
+Texas A&M University meteorology professor Don Conlee said forecasting private and public was “probably the best I have seen in my meteorological career.”

 So why did so many entities seem unprepared?